tiwiz/ultimate-resources-android-devs/README.md

 * Official [resources](http://developer.android.com/index.html) from Google to get you started with designing and developing for Android.

-* [Post](http://blog.udacity.com/2015/05/become-android-developer.html) about bare bones version of becoming an Android Dev.
+* [Guide](http://blog.udacity.com/2015/05/become-android-developer.html) about bare bones version of becoming an Android Dev.

 * [Code Path](http://guides.codepath.com/android) is the central crowdsourced resource for complete and up-to-date practical Android developer guides for any topic.

 * This [post](https://www.simform.com/blog/top-resources-to-learn-android?utm_source=Android+Weekly&utm_campaign=15ee59bb7a-Android_Weekly_181&utm_medium=email&utm_term=0_4eb677ad19-15ee59bb7a-337877153) will help you build your app from scratch and guide you through ideation to publishing on Play Store.

-* This is the [app](https://github.com/artem-zinnatullin/qualitymatters) that follows all principles of [Android Development Culture Document](http://artemzin.com/blog/android-development-culture-the-document-qualitymatters/).

   ##### Training Videos